 Trait , in the Druid Trait Line, to help with CC everytime you enter .

-Open friend list, roleplay, enjoy life, question yourself, wonder why are you doing this, do it again next week, get depressed, forget about it, get happy, celebrate xmas, get some hoes, get drunk, fall asleep on the street, get mistaken for a homeless dude (not because you’re on the street, but because you’re a fucking dungeon dweller), get arrested, meet Jack, he’s been in prison 3 times already and it wasn’t his fault, it’s the system, get back home, finish trio and contemplate your life existence once again.
+Open friend list, roleplay, enjoy life, question yourself, wonder why are you doing this, do it again next week, get depressed, forget about it, get happy, celebrate xmas, get some hoes, get drunk, fall asleep on the street, get mistaken for a homeless dude, get back home and finish trio.

 As Healing Druid you can even play in full Minstrels if you need the extra survivability.